-Ordinarily, Automake requires that a Library's name starts with 'lib'.
+Ordinarily, Automake requires that a library's name starts with 'lib'.
 However, when building a dynamically loadable module you might wish to use a "nonstandard" name.
+Automake will not complain about such nonstandard name if it knows the library being built is a libtool module, i.e., if '-module' explicitly appears in the library's LDFLAGS variable (or in the common AM_LDFLAGS variable when no per-library LDFLAGS variable is defined).